What is an EMI of a Custom Loan?

 Frequently Asked Questions

-Lender policy determines the frequency of prepayments.
-After a lock-in period, some lenders allow unlimited part-prepayments; others impose fees or restrict the frequency.
-Prior to making several prepayments, review the terms of your loan.
+The Lender policy dictates the rate of prepayments.
+Once a lock-in period has elapsed, some lenders permit unlimited partial-prepayments; others charge or limit the frequency.
+Before you can make a number of prepayments, check the conditions of your loan.

 Open EMI Calculator